 How Much Is A Sponsor Licence?

-- Your annual turnover is £10.2 million or less
+- Your annual turnover is below a certain threshold

-- Your total assets are no more than £5.1 million
+- Your total assets are limited

-You will be considered to be a charitable sponsor where:
+You will be considered a charitable sponsor if any of the following apply:

 Contact Our Expert Immigration Solicitors For Help With A Sponsor Licence Application